SnailDragon/ProcessingProjects/README.md

 Orbits on Orbits - base project for other orbit-themed projects.
 Honestly a mess.
 Video: none.

-Wonky Orbits - circles circling circles with the center circle circling the path created by something like r = cos(.5 * theta).
-Video: https://youtu.be/K9ZYQq7PilY

 Random Connnect The Dots - a given number of dots are generated and then they are connected to their neighbors.
 Image generation concept for future videos.

 rCTDDrift - a collection of very similar projects (all built on the Random Connect The Dots Project):